-The knee joint is a synovial joint which connects the femur, our thigh bone and longest bone in the body, to the tibia, our shinbone and second longest bone.
-There are two joints in the knee—the tibiofemoral joint, which joins the tibia to the femur and the patellofemoral joint which joins the kneecap to the femur.
-These two joints work together to form a modified hinge joint that allows the knee to bend and straighten, but also to rotate slightly and from side to side.
+The knee joint is a synovial joint which connects the femur (thigh bone), the longest bone in the body, to the tibia (shin bone).
+There are two main joints in the knee: 1) the tibiofemoral joint where the tibia meet the femur 2) the patellofemoral joint where the kneecap (or patella) meets the femur.
+These two joints work together to form a modified hinge joint that allows the knee to bend and straighten but also to rotate slightly from side to side.

 - Anterior — if facing the knee, this is the front of the knee

-- Posterior — if facing the knee, this is the back of the knee, also used to describe the back of the kneecap, that is the side of the kneecap that is next to the femur
+- Posterior — if facing the knee, this is the back of the knee.
+If used to describe the patella (knee cap), then it would refer to the side of the patella closest to the femur.

-- Medial — the side of the knee that is closest to the other knee, if you put your knees together, the medial side of each knee would touch
+- Medial — the side of the knee that is closest to the other knee, if you put your knees together, the medial sides of each knee would touch

 - Lateral — the side of the knee that is farthest from the other knee (opposite of the medial side)